Healthcare Project Manager

 Healthcare Project Managers Certifications & Licensure

-Certification is not required for project managers, but being in possession of professional certification demonstrates a commitment to the field and increases an applicant’s chances of being promoted or hired.
+Certification is not required for project managers, but having professional certification demonstrates a commitment to the field and increases an applicant’s chances of being promoted or hired.

 Certification for project managers is offered through the Project Management Institute (PMI).
 There are two certifications relevant to the field of healthcare project management: